awsdocs/iam-user-guide/doc_source/example_iam_Scenario_CreateUserAssumeRole_section.md

 #### [ Python ]

 **SDK for Python \(Boto3\)**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/iam/iam_basics#code-examples)\.
 Create an IAM user and a role that grants permission to list Amazon S3 buckets\.
 The user has rights only to assume the role\.
 After assuming the role, use temporary credentials to list buckets for the account\.

 ```